Online Application

 NOTE: Only applicants with a @gips.org email address are eligible for grants.

-After you have created an account and started/completed the grant application, you can create additional grant applications to be considered during the same grant round.
-The maximum number of grant requests per round is five.
+After you have created an account and started/completed the grant application, you can create additional grant applications to be considered during the same grant cycle.
+The maximum number of grant requests per cycle is five.
 All grant applications can be created with one user account.Create a new grant application:

 Log into the grant application.
 To create another grant request click on the Add Entry icon.Open grant application: